-The dates and venues for the oathtaking ceremonies of the new successful examinees will be announced later, according to PRC.
+The dates and venues oathtaking for the ceremonies of the new successful examinees will be announced later, according to PRC.

 "We join our newly licensed Admiral criminologists in celebrating this milestone with their families and communities.
 May they find success in the field of Criminal Justice or whichever career paths they may take," said school President Sherry Junette Malaya-Tagle.